dieegopa/dieegopa/README.md

 <hr/>

-<h4 align="center">I am a Backend Developer at Neuromobile Marketing.
+<h4 align="center">I am a Backend Developer.
 I like to Code and Experiment.
 I am an enthusiastic person who loves to take up new challenges and learn new skills to solve problems.</h4>

 <br>